 The M2M application sends message to the M2M platform to request for the location information of vehicle No.1.

-The M2M platform checks the location information source of the vehicle. if the location information of the vehicle comes from the underlying network location server, e.g. 3GPP network location server, the M2M platform sends privacy inspection requests, including the M2M application identifier which can be recognized by the 3GPP network, to 3GPP network location server to verify whether the M2M application is allowed to access to the location information.
+The M2M platform checks the location information source of the vehicle.
+If the location information of the vehicle comes from the underlying network location server, e.g. 3GPP network location server, the M2M platform sends privacy inspection requests, including the M2M application identifier which can be recognized by the 3GPP network, to 3GPP network location server to verify whether the M2M application is allowed to access to the location information.

 The 3GPP network location server is configured with the privacy policies of vehicle No.1.
 When the 3GPP network location server receives the access right verify request, it performs the privacy inspection, checking the privacy policies with the M2M application identifier and other information, e.g. the time and the lasted location of the vehicle.
 The 3GPP network location server returns the checking result to the M2M platform, that is whether the M2M application is allowed to access to the location information.